 If you’re looking for a longer cruise down south, board the grand Suwan Macha schooner.
 This relaxed voyage from Phuket to Phi Phi takes you through iconic bays and caves, allowing you to jump off to swim and snorkel, and giving you time to see more of the area than those who visit on a day trip.
 Perhaps combine your time in here with a visit to Laos, crossing from Huay Say in northern Thailand across the border on the Luang Say Cruise, stopping by Pak Beng and ending in Luang, passing by dramatic mountain scenery.

 If you’re seeking an adventure in Thailand by boat, there are many exciting and relaxing options to suit every traveller’s needs.
-Speak to our Thailand experts today to discover which option is best for you.
+Speak to our travel experts today to discover which option is best for your tailored luxury holiday in Thailand.

 Anantara Song & Anantara Dream, Bangkok